zhongl/book/src/crackmes/ioli/ioli_0x02.md

 We can easily get the value of `eax`.
 It's 16.

 Directly looking at the disassembly gets hard when the scale of program grows.
 Rizin's flagship decompiler [rz-ghidra](https://github.com/rizinorg/rz-ghidra) might be of help, here.
-You can install it easily:
+You can install it easily by [rz-pm](https://github.com/rizinorg/rz-pm/):

 ```
-rz-pm -i rz-ghidra
+rz-pm install rz-ghidra
 ```

 Decompile `main()` with the following command (like `F5` in IDA):